 - ½ teaspoon ground allspice

-- 1 teaspoon to 1 tablespoon minced fresh ginger
+- 1 to 3 teaspoons minced fresh ginger

 - 2 ½ cups all-purpose flour